 Wendy, you will realize your dream of living in exotic countries: Argentina, France, Taiwan, United States.
 You’ll meet some amazing people.
 I’ll say no names.
 I don’t want anyone to be jealous.
 You will have the opportunity to get closer to those friends with whom you have never lost contact since high school.
 You will spend sleepless nights talking to them on the phone.
 Some will remind you every day how much they miss you.
 Some will be so close to you that you’ll get the impression of never having left Haiti.
 Some will show you the true definition of “ride or die” and how you can always count on them.
 Some will forget you for some time, but will come back to you.
 Some will always support you and some will become like family members.
 The list is really long.
 And I want to warn you to not let hatred for humankind fill your heart.

 You will be disappointed, betrayed, hurt.
 And people will take advantage of you or your naivety to the point that you’ll want to be mean.
 Trust me, you will try, and you’ll end up every time getting screwed.
-I’m sorry to tell you this, but I still haven’t found the way to make you less candid.
+I’m sorry to tell you this, but I still haven’t found a way to make you less candid.
 Anyways, all is not rosy.
 But I think that you have already understood that.
 Sometimes everything will be black.
-However, you always had have a good sense of color.
+However, you always had had a good sense of color.
 So you will know how to color life as you’ll like it.